 We made a batch to share with family during a big breakfast.
-People were going back for seconds.
+People were going back for seconds… of oatmeal!
+And I promise you there were lots of options, so it wasn’t because they would starve otherwise.

 Little Dude wanted warmed up leftovers for his snack that night and again for breakfast in the morning.
 So I made more to have an easy breakfast for him during the week.

 Luckily the leftovers store and reheat well.
-In a covered container they will keep for up to a week in the refrigerator.
+They will keep in an airtight container in the refrigerator for up to a week.

 About 45 seconds in the microwave is all it takes to get you a warm bowl of filling oatmeal.
 It’s a perfect solution for a busy morning.